Chitty Chitty Bang Bang: Casting

 Van Dyke was cast in the film after he turned down the role of Fagin in the 1968 musical Oliver!.
-The role of Truly Scrumptious was originally offered to Julie Andrews to reunite her with Van Dyke after their success in Mary Poppins (1964), but Andrews rejected the part because she felt it was too similar to Poppins; Sally Ann Howes, who had replaced Andrews as Eliza Doolittle in My Fair Lady on Broadway in 1958, was then offered the role, and she accepted.
+The role of Truly Scrumptious was originally intended for Julie Andrews to reunite her with Van Dyke after their success in Mary Poppins (1964), but Andrews rejected the part because she felt it was too similar to Poppins; Sally Ann Howes, who had replaced Andrews as Eliza Doolittle in My Fair Lady on Broadway in 1958, was then offered the role, and she accepted.

 Broccoli announced the casting of Dick Van Dyke in December 1966.
 The film was the first in a multi-picture deal Van Dyke signed with United Artists.
 Sally Ann Howes was cast as the female lead in April 1967, soon thereafter signing a five-picture contract with Broccoli, and Robert Helpmann joined the cast in May.
 Chitty Chitty Bang Bang was the first film for both of its child stars, Heather Ripley and Adrian Hall, who were cast after an extensive talent search.

-Filming locations
+Filming

 Filming for Chitty Chitty Bang Bang began on 17 July 1967 and ended on 4 October 1967.